elegant Sales page design

 So I Put on My Creative Hat and Temporarily Removed AI from the Equation

 She was so much more excited about the final version.
-And in her own words: “The wix website looks great and I am very proud of it.
+And in her own words: “The wix website looks great and I am very proud of it.““

 My Unfiltered Thoughts on Using AI for Design

 I’ll be completely honest: AI did save me weeks of work.
 What would’ve been a three-week project took just one.
 For the boring parts like initial layouts and structure, it was actually amazing.
-But it wasn’t GREAT.
-You still have to do a lot of thinking and sprinkle in creativity to end up with something that looks AMAZING rather than just functional but basic.

 That said, when it comes to the topic of AI, I do have mixed feelings because in a society that values profit over people, AI can easily become a tool for companies looking to replace human workers.

 Duolingo just recently made headlines for deciding to phase out contractors in favor of AI and I’m sure more companies are headed down the same path.

 This is capitalism at its finest: using AI to cut costs at the expense of human workers.
-It’s frustrating, and honestly, it sucks.

-But here’s where I’ve landed after this: AI makes a fantastic sidekick when it’s not being used to replace people.
+It’s frustrating, and honestly, it sucks.But here’s where I’ve landed after this: AI makes a fantastic sidekick when it’s not being used to replace people.

 Who AI Will Help the Most

 I think there’s a specific group of people who will benefit massively from AI design tools: people just starting out who don’t have a budget to hire a designer or simply want to do it themselves.
-This is actually great for non-designers because something that might have taken 6 months to figure out can now be done in days.
+This is actually great for non-designers because something that might have taken 6 months to figure out can now be done in weeks or even days.

 Where AI Falls Short

-And surprisingly, it also makes the same mistakes beginners do.
-If you’re not sure what to ask for or what actually makes a design work or convert, AI will give you something that looks nice, but has problems under the surface.
+After seeing some AI-generated websites, I’m noticing they all look and sound pretty similar.
+So it won’t work for people who want something truly unique, bold, or unconventional.And surprisingly, it also makes the same mistakes beginners do.
+If you’re not sure what to ask for or what actually makes a design work or convert, AI will give you something that looks nice, but has problems under the surface.And from my experience, it doesn’t tell you that, so you won’t even know something’s wrong, you’ll just wonder why your website isn’t converting.

 How I’ll Be Using AI Going Forward

-For projects where AI use is welcomed, I’ll be incorporating it into my process but as an assistant, not a replacement.
-I’ll use it for the things it’s good at (layouts, getting past creative blocks, doing all the boring stuff) while still bringing my human creativity to the table.
+For projects where AI use is welcomed, I’ll be incorporating it into my process, but as an assistant, not a replacement.
+I’ll use it for the things it’s good at (getting past creative blocks, doing all the boring stuff) while still bringing my human creativity to the table.But I’ll also use it cautiously because, with how quickly things are evolving in tech, who knows what the future holds?
+I’m hopeful that the future is bright, but only time will tell.